crcx/retroforth/doc/RETRO-Book.md

 This made it easier to implement the other tools.

 **Muri**.
 This is my assembler.
 It's minimalistic, fast, and works really well for my purposes.
-RETRO includes a runtime version of this (using `as{`, `}as`, `i`, `d`, and `r`), so all I needed for this was to write a few words to parse the lines and run the corresponding runtime words.
+Retro includes a runtime version of this (using `as{`, `}as`, `i`, `d`, and `r`), so all I needed for this was to write a few words to parse the lines and run the corresponding runtime words.
 As with the C